-Please keep in mind that clothing is likely to get dirty and occasionally even ripped or lost - so please select accordingly and label everything with your child's full name!
+Please keep in mind that clothing is likely to get dirty and occasionally even ripped or lost - so please select accordingly and label everything with your teen's full name!

-From our experience, we believe this list works well and is all campers need:
+From our experience, we believe this list works well and is all campers need.
+Please use your own judgement when packing: